Circle B is great for viewing wildlife and hiking

 But there’s much more to this park:

-- There’s an impressive environmental education center — a free museum about Florida ecology.
+- Circle B has an impressive environmental education center — a free museum about Florida ecology.
 Polk’s Nature Discover Center recently completed a $625,000 upgrade to add interactive exhibits and is widely used by visiting classes of students.

 - Shady picnic tables and grills are set amidst a forest of ancient live oaks.
-Lots of things that might take away from the natural atmosphere aren’t permitted, such as music, balloons or volleyball nets.
+Lots of things that might take away from Circle B’s natural atmosphere aren’t permitted, such as music, balloons or volleyball nets.
 This makes it a peaceful place to picnic and observe the beautiful surroundings.

 As its name suggests, this 1,267-acre park was once a cattle ranch.

-Originally a wetland, it had been drained to create fields for grazing.
+Originally a wetland, Circle B had been drained to create fields for grazing.
 But in 2000, Polk County and the Southwest Florida Water Management District purchased the site and began to restore the wetlands now known as Banana Creek Marsh.

-Once Circle B Bar Reserve got back to nature, thousands of migrating birds recognized it as a great place to vacation and other ceatures saw it as a perfect home.
-Wildlife proliferated and the area is home to otter, bobcat, armadillo, fox and many species of insects and reptiles.
+Once Circle B Bar Reserve got back to nature, thousands of migrating birds recognized it as a great place to vacation and other creatures saw it as a perfect home.
+Wildlife proliferated and Circle B is home to otter, bobcat, armadillo, fox and many species of insects and reptiles.

 I walked several trails on a day so breezy that thick mats of Spanish moss hanging from the oaks were horizontal in the wind.
 It was June – not your prime birding month – and yet in short order I saw osprey, hawks, egrets and heron.
 There were alligators in the marsh and around the edge of the large, brown Lake Hancock.

-It had rained extensively, but the lovely Shady Oak trail and the Alligator Alley trail were high and dry.
+It had rained extensively, but Circle B’s lovely Shady Oak trail and the Alligator Alley trail were high and dry.